mitchellolsthoorn/starcraft-replay-highlighter/CONTRIBUTING.md

 ## Pull Request Process

-1. Update the README.md with details of changes to the interface, this includes chnages of installation, usage and useful file locations
+1. Update the README.md with details of changes to the interface, this includes changes of installation, usage and useful file locations

 ## Code of Conduct